shahinasak98/assessment_magic/README.md

 # assessment_magic
 Steps to run the code
+    To be noted : "Name" and "Age" column should be as given.
     Clone the repository and switch to branch --> feature/csv-processing Create a virtual env and activate
     Execute --> pip/pip3 install -r requirements.txt